Shopify/i18next-shopify/README.md

 This package is an `i18nFormat` plugin for the [i18next](https://www.i18next.com/) library.
 It allows developers to use the same format used by Shopify [apps](https://shopify.dev/docs/apps/checkout/best-practices/localizing-ui-extensions#how-it-works) and [themes](https://shopify.dev/docs/themes/architecture/locales/storefront-locale-files#usage) for localization.

+Key features include
+* String interpolation within both single and double curly brace mustache formats
+* Search nested locations for plural handling
+  * E.g. `{"keyWithCount": {"one": "value"}}` instead of `{"keyWithCount_one": "value"}`
+* Allow for the "ordinal" interpolation technique for ordinal pluralization
+  * NOTE: An edge case to consider is when the `ordinal` value is explicitly set to 0 and `count` is provided.
+This plugin treats this as cardinal pluralization

 ## Table of contents
 [Getting Started](#getting-started)\
 [Example](#example)\